vishu-guntupalli/log-guru/README.md

-# Mandi-UI
+# log-guru

-This would be the UI for the Mandi project and it would interact with Mandi API
+This is a lightweight node module to be used to stream log file changes to the browser directly instead of opening the log file and refrshing the changes.